ga4gh/benchmarking-tools/README.md

 # Benchmarking resources

 In [doc/resources/](doc/resources/), we provide files useful in the benchmarking process.
-Currently, this includes standardized bed files describing potentially difficult regions for performance stratification.
+Currently, this includes links to benchmarking calls and datasets as well as standardized bed files describing potentially difficult regions for performance stratification.